 Some websites rank on broad keywords like “London” or on branded/navigational keywords like “Amazon”.
 When that happens, these keywords can easily infiltrate the keyword research process, as they have large search volumes, the website ranks on them, and they would be prioritized and included in batches through the common filtering done at that stage.

-You also find the low-relevance keywords automatically grouped in the Issues folder.
+Low-relevance keywords are also automatically grouped under the Issues folder.